 What are the biggest boobs you've ever put in a person?

 Huge.
 Huge.
 800cc's, and I have injected more saline into them.
-(FYI 800cc is considered extra large for implants so these really are gigantic.)
+FYI 800cc is considered extra large for implants, so these really are gigantic.

 So let me start off with the Kardashians.
 I think they're an amazing family, and I'm always so naturally amazed at how they transform their bodies through natural contouring.
 So yeah, we talk about the Kardashians a lot.
 I address on my Snapchat this habit of unrealistic expectations that people like the Kardashians set up.
-But not only them, you see all of these models on Instagram, all of these people who put up pictures where sometimes I have little rants about how this is not realistic, you don't know if this is lighting, if this is a pose or if it's photoshop.
+But not only them, you see all of these models on Instagram, all of these people who put up pictures where sometimes I have little rants about how this is not realistic, you don't know if this is lighting, if this is a pose, or if it's photoshop.

 I think social media can have a negative effect, and that is what I deal with every day.
-I am trying to educate people that this is not normal and that is why I snapchat.
+I am trying to educate people that this is not normal and that is why I Snapchat.
 I show what is real, what is normal, and what is not normal.
 I think it allows for patients to see the procedure for what it is.
 If they haven't seen my work yet, I tell them to look me up on social media so that they can get an understanding of what work I am able to do.
 So, I love the Kardashians.
 Kim Kardashian, I'm sending you a message, thank you for all the Brazilian butt lifts that you are sending to me!
 Thank you!
 Thank you!
 Thank you!
 But, on the other hand, I spend a lot of time explaining to people what I can and cannot do, what a Brazilian butt lift on their body will look like because it won't look exactly the same as Kim Kardashian.
 But still Kim, thank you very much.
 Kim is my best friend.
 She refers all of my patients!

 You use Snapchat quite frequently.
 Do you think this aspect of using social media to record procedures helps keep all of these surgeries real for patients?
-That they understand the road to getting to the end result of beauty isn't that pretty?

 I think it allows for patients to see the procedure for what it is.
 If they haven't seen my work yet, I tell them to look me up on social media so that they can get an understanding of what work I am able to do.